pyexcel/pyexcel/README.rst

-   Gibbons, Frescobaldi are from Renaissance period (c.1400-c.1600) JS Bach, Vivaldi are from Baroque period (c.1600-c.1750) Joseph Haydn, Wolfgan Amadeus Mozart are from Classical period (c.1750-c.1830) Chopin, Mendelssohn, Schumann, Liszt are from Earley Romantic period (c.1830-c.1860) Wagner,Verdi are from Late Romantic period (c.1860-c.1920) Sergei Rachmaninoff,Calude Debussy are from Modernist period (20th century)
+   Gibbons, Frescobaldi are from Renaissance period (c.1400-c.1600) JS Bach, Vivaldi are from Baroque period (c.1600-c.1750) Joseph Haydn, Wolfgan Amadeus Mozart are from Classical period (c.1750-c.1830) Chopin, Mendelssohn, Schumann, Liszt are from Early Romantic period (c.1830-c.1860) Wagner,Verdi are from Late Romantic period (c.1860-c.1920) Sergei Rachmaninoff,Calude Debussy are from Modernist period (20th century)